 What Does My Shih Tzu Puppy Come With?

 Your Shih Tzu puppy will come with a new baby blanket that smells like mommy and a new toy that smells like its siblings.
-It will also have a chew bone, some food, samples of supplements I recommend and a Shih Tzu Puppy packet of helpful information and training tips along with your registration papers, the sales contract/ health guarantee and the spay/neuter agreement.
+I will have the homeopathic vaccines for you that your dog will need to keep it up-to-date on it’s vaccines; these are administered orally and are easy for anyone to do.
+Your puppy will also have a chew bone, some dog food, samples of supplements I recommend, the contract/health guarantee and the spay/neuter agreement printed out and signed by all of us.
+I will e-mail you a Shih Tzu Puppy packet of helpful information and training tips, video links, etc. Your puppy’s registration papers will arrive in the mail to you a few weeks after you pick-up your puppy.
+I do the registrations on-line for you, there-by saving you money and ensuring the puppy gets registered.

 What Type of Development Work is Done With My Shih Tzu Puppy?

 I train babies beginning at birth using Puppy Culture methods, by Jane Killion and Dr. Carmen Bataglia.
 I lay a training foundation using Puppy Start Right by Ken Martin, DVM and Debbie Martin, CPDT-KA.
 As a professional trainer myself, I strongly believe early training, and in fact all training, is essential.